Sinusitis is inflammation of the lining of your sinuses. Your sinuses are the air-filled spaces within the bones of your face, around your nose.

 Your GP will usually be able to diagnose sinusitis by examining you and asking about your symptoms.
 Most people don’t need any other tests.

-There are a number of things you can do that may help ease the symptoms of sinusitis.
-The main ones are listed below.
+There are a number of things you can do to help ease the symptoms of sinusitis.
+These include the following.

 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-If you develop an infection caused by bacteria, your GP may prescribe antibiotics.
+Although they aren't used very much for sinusitis, your GP may prescribe antibiotics if you develop an infection caused by bacteria.
 You’re more likely to be given antibiotics if:

-If you have chronic sinusitis and you also have allergies or hay fever, then your GP may suggest using antihistamines to control this.
+If you have chronic sinusitis and you also have allergies or hay fever, your GP may suggest you take antihistamines to control these.
 This may help to ease the symptoms of sinusitis.

-If you have chronic sinusitis that doesn't get better with other treatments, your specialist may suggest surgery.
-An operation may help to unblock your sinuses and widen the openings into your nose.
+If you have chronic sinusitis and it doesn't get better with other treatments, your ENT specialist may suggest you have surgery.
+An operation may help to unblock your sinuses and improve the drainage of mucus.
 There are a number of different procedures available.

 Balloon sinuplasty is another type of operation used to treat chronic sinusitis.
 Your surgeon will put a small, flexible tube into your blocked sinus and inflate a balloon on the end of it.
-This unblocks the opening and helps your sinuses to drain properly.
+This will unblock the opening and help your sinuses to drain properly.
+You will need to have a general anaesthetic.

-Ask your doctor for more information about the different types of surgery.
+Ask your doctor for more information about the different types of surgery and what treatment is best for you.

 For answers to frequently asked questions on this topic, see FAQs.